thiagoscarelli/thiagoscarelli.github.io/index.md

     padding-bottom: 16px;
     width: 130px;">

-I am a lecturer in the Department of Economics at the [University of Oxford](https://www.economics.ox.ac.uk/people/thiago-scarelli){:target="_blank" rel="noopener"}.
+Lecturer in the Department of Economics at the [University of Oxford](https://www.economics.ox.ac.uk/people/thiago-scarelli){:target="_blank" rel="noopener"}.

 My research interests are in the intersection of Labor Economics and Development Economics.

 My recent work uses semi-structural microeconometrics and field experiments to study the factors that shape people's choices in the labor markets of low- and middle-income countries.